razielgdn/customNucleoF4-OpenBLT/README.md

   ![](doc/images/01-blt_conf.png)
 - RS232 on.
 Turn to 0 to disable it.
   ![](doc/images/02-blt_conf.png)
 - CAN off.
-Turn to 1 to disable it.
+Turn to 1 to enable it.
   ![](doc/images/03-blt_conf.png)

 # Build a demo